History of Berliner FC Dynamo (1978–1989): Controversy, complaints and sanctions (1985–1986)

+During its first five seasons in the European Cup (1979-1984), BFC Dynamo advanced to the second round four times (80 percent of the time).
+Two of those times, the team made it all the way to the quarter-finals.
+During its first five seasons in the European Cup, the team was eliminated four times by a finalist.
+Three of those times, BFC Dynamo was eliminated by the team that won the current season of the European Cup (Nottingham Forest, Aston Villa and Hamburger SV).

+Others believe that the reason the team was not successful in Europe was that the team was not challenged enough in the DDR-Oberliga and had difficulty adjusting to the higher level required to succeed in Europe.
+At matches in Europe the team was isolated by the Stasi and could not draw any confidence from fan support.
+Away matches in Europe were rarely attended by real supporters, and even for home matches in East Berlin, many ordinary supporters were denied the opportunity to buy tickets.

+In fact, BFC Dynamo performed similarly – and actually slightly better in some regards – in the European Cup compared to the other East German champions.
+Overall, over the ten seasons that BFC Dynamo participated in the European Cup as East German champions, the team was eliminated in the first round 40 percent of the time.
+The other East German champions were eliminated in the first round 46 percent of the time.
+One reason for the East German teams' lack of success in Europe may have been the lack of external influence on football in East Germany.
+Former 1.
+FC Magdeburg striker Joachim Streich summoned up: "We were stewing in our own juices."
+Lack of mental preparation, competitive toughness and shortcomings in training management have been cited as other reasons.
+Former BFC Dynamo forward Thomas Doll said: "When the European Cup season started in September or October, we were often exhausted – after eight weeks of three or four training sessions a day."

 Although rumours about match manipulation in favor of BFC Dynamo could never be completely dispelled, it is a fact that BFC Dynamo achieved its sporting success much on the basis of its successful youth work.
 Its youth work during the East German era is still recognized today.
 Supported by numerous training centers (TZ) of SV Dynamo, the club was able to filter the best talent through nationwide screening and train them in its youth academy.
 The youth centres from which it drew most of its players were more advanced than those in the West.
 The youth academy of BFC Dynamo had full-time trainers employed for every age group.
 The top performers of BFC Dynamo in the 1980s came mainly through its own youth teams, such as Frank Terletzki, Hans-Jürgen Riediger, Norbert Trieloff, Bodo Rudwaleit, Artur Ullrich, Rainer Ernst, Bernd Schulz, Christian Backs, Frank Rohde and Andreas Thom.
 These players influenced the team for years.